una/personal-goals/happy-moments/happy-moments.md

 06/20/2015
 ---
 This morning, I met up with 17 people(!) to get dim sum.
 It was so good!
 I'm so glad my friend Jo was there to help make the food decisions!

+06/21/2015
+---
+Oh my gosh!
+Today I bought my bike!
+And I went on a ride with Mae.
+And I love the bike so much already!

+06/22/2015
+---
+I went on a ride today with Lauren and Troy along the boardwalk and we ended up at the South Congress bridge :) So, so lovely!

+06/23/2015
+---
+I biked to Troys for the workout tonight and was able to climb EVERY hill that I definitely couldn't do before on the other bike.
+Gah I love it!

+06/24/2015
+---
+Speaker dinner for CodeConf was tonight & was amazing.
+They also gave the BEST speaker swag!
+Cowboy boots!

+06/25/2015
+---
+CodeConf is so well run :) I gave my talk with Ryan today and had a lot of fun on stage